A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Data

 \subsection{Simulations}

 In addition to observational data, we also used simulated fields to assess our results with simulations.
-We used the JWST Extragalactic Mock Catalog \citep[JAGUAR,][]{williams_jwst_2018}, which is a catalogue of pre-JWST simulated galaxies with the aim of preparing for JWST science.
+We used the JWST extragalactic mock catalog \citep[JAGUAR,][]{williams_jwst_2018}, which is a catalogue of pre-JWST simulated galaxies with the aim of preparing for JWST science.
 These galaxies span a wide redshift range $0.2 < z < 15$ for galaxies of masses $\text{M}_* \geq 10^6\text{M}_\odot$.
-This simulation was mainly used to prepare for observations from the JWST Advanced Deep Extragalactic Survey (JADES, \citep{rieke_jades_2023, eisenstein_overview_2023}).
+This simulation was mainly used to prepare for observations from the JWST advanced deep extragalactic survey \citep[JADES, ][]{rieke_jades_2023, eisenstein_overview_2023}.
 This simulation includes two branches: one containing star-forming galaxies and the other containing quiescent galaxies.
 In this paper, we only focus on the first realisation (R1) of the star-forming galaxies catalogue.
-To produce these catalogues, JAGUAR assumes an UV luminosity function extrapolation from HST observations for its galaxy count, which can then be used to extrapolate the stellar mass of those galaxies.
+To produce these catalogues, JAGUAR assumes an UV LF extrapolation from HST observations for its galaxy count, which can then be used to extrapolate the stellar mass of those galaxies.
 Galaxy models of BEAGLE \citep{chevallard_modelling_2016} were then used to generate realistic SEDs of the galaxies.
 These models span many parameters, which are then validated against observations of that time, such as 3D-HST \citep{skelton_3d-hst_2014}.
-As the observation back then were limited to specific regions of the parameter space, such as low stellar mass galaxies ($\text{M}_* \leq 10^8\text{M}_\odot$), they rely on the theoretical knowledge of the time to forward-model galaxies.
+As observations back then were limited in specific regions of the parameter space, such as low stellar mass galaxies ($\text{M}_* \leq 10^8\text{M}_\odot$), they relied on the theoretical knowledge of the time to forward-model galaxies.
 In practice, they enforce a sharp cut at $M_* \geq 10^6 M_\odot$, which will affect our very faint galaxies comparison \citep{williams_jwst_2018}.
-However, galaxies with $\muv \leq -16$ should not be affected, as observed by the sharp cut in the galaxy properties of interest caused by these mass cut.
-While these simulations do not reproduce exactly current observations, they still allow us to test and calibrate our methods \citep[e.g.][]{meyerJWSTFRESCOComprehensive2024a, sun_first_2023}.\\
+However, galaxies with $\muv \leq -16$ should not be affected.
+While these simulations do not reproduce exactly current observations, they still enable us to test and calibrate our methods \citep[e.g.][]{meyer_jwst_2024, sun_first_2023}.\\